 The second component of the program is a three-day seminar held prior to the American Library Association Midwinter Conference.
-Mignon Adams, retired Director of Library and Information Services of the University of the Sciences in Philadelphia, leads the seminar.
-Tom Kirk, Emeritus Library Director and Coordinator of Information Services at Earlham College, and Larry Hardesty, retired library director (who served during his career as library director at Austin College and Eckerd College), assist Mignon in leading the seminar.
+Faculty members include Susan Barnes-Whyte, Linfield College, Melissa Jadlos, St. John Fisher College, Robert Fleming, Emerson College and special guests.
 Planning, campus politics, and staffing issues are examples of topics covered in previous seminars.
-While particular topics vary with the interests of the participants (Mignon polls the participants each year prior to the conference), all relate to how to deal successfully with the challenges at a small college.
+While particular topics vary with the interests of the participants all relate to how to deal successfully with the challenges at a small college.
 A major goal of the seminar is to form a bond among the participants which facilitates the creation of a network that the participants can rely on in future years.

 The third component of the program is a closed Internet discussion group.
-Larry Hardesty maintains a closed discussion group on the Internet (hosted by ALA) available only to participating first-year college library directors and the mentors.
-About 200 librarians participate in this discussion group.
+Robert Fleming, Emerson College, maintains a closed discussion group on the Internet (hosted by ALA) available only to participating first-year college library directors and program alumni.
+About 253 librarians participate in this discussion group.
 One of the chief advantages of this discussion group is the collegiality of the participants.
-Since they have all gone through a similar experience, questions and comments are freely put forth without fear of blame or reproach.
+Since they have all gone through a similar experience, questions and comments are freely put forth to this supportive audience.
 Also, since the questions go to a closed group, confidentiality is sacrosanct.
 A closed internet discussion group for mentors, established in 2012 provides a confidential forum for sharing among the current year’s and the previous year’s cohort of mentors.

 The relationship varies depending on the needs of the first-year director.
 To facilitate a conversation about the nature of the relationship, both the first-year director and the mentor are asked to fill out expectations worksheets.
 These worksheets are useful in reaching a mutual agreement about roles, responsibilities and expectations.
 One requirement is that it should be a confidential relationship in which both parties can speak freely.

 The first-year director must agree to participate in the seminar and meet with the mentor at least twice during the year.
-They must also provide a brief report after each meeting and at the end of the year to Larry Hardesty, the program's director.
+They must also provide a brief report after each meeting and at the end of the year to Susan Barnes-Whyte, the program's co-director.
 The experienced director also must agree to meet with the first-year director at least twice during the year.
-They must also provide a brief report after each meeting and at the end of the year to Larry Hardesty.
+They must also provide a brief report after each meeting and at the end of the year complete a survey.

 During the first 20 years of the program 295 first-year college library directors from 238 different institutions have participated.
 They include 93 men and 202 women.
 The participants come from colleges as varied as Carleton to Central Methodist and Tougaloo to Western State College of Colorado.
 The first-year participants represent forty-three different states.

 Mentors are experienced college library directors willing to serve as good "listeners" and helpers.
-They come from colleges ranging from Amherst to Centre and Wofford to Wooster.
-During the first 18 years, 141 individuals have served as mentors, including 49 who had participated in the program originally as first-year library directors.
-In total, 363 unique individuals have participated in the program either as first-year directors or as mentors.
-The mentors represent 57 men and 84 women have served in this role.
+They come from colleges ranging from Amherst to Centre and Wofford to Wooster During the first 20 years, 152 individuals have served as mentors, including 66 who had participated in the program originally as first-year library directors.
+In total, 381 unique individuals have participated in the program either as first-year directors or as mentors.
+The mentors represent 59 men and 93 women have served in this role.

 *The Institute of Museum and Library Services is the primary source of federal support for the nation’s 123,000 libraries and 17,500 museums.
 The Institute’s mission is to create strong libraries and museums that connect people to information and ideas.